shriv/shriv-portfolio/content/post/rap-public-sector/index.md

 Python and its rich ecosystem of packages can be used be used as a glue, or interface between different programs.
 Packages like `exhangelib` and `saspy` can connect to APIs and programs like Outlook and SAS respectively.
 More on how these packages facilitate automation in the following sections.

 Another aspect of pythonic glue is `gluing` together a linear pipeline / workflow in a [Jupyter notebook](https://jupyter.org/).
 Cells in the notebook can be run in any order manually but using the `Run All` command sets up a linear execution - cells are run in series giving immediate linear dependency.
-Jupyter notebooks also have additional features like:

-- Including documentation alongside code execution - easily updated while pipeline development is still in flux
-- Including checks (as tables or graphs) as part of the pipeline making the executed notebook a log of the processing run that can be saved for posterity.
-- Using Python's `try execpt` can be used to raise errors and stop execution of the pipeline to give the analyst time to correct.
-- Since executed outputs are stored in memory so with a sensible structure, it can be quite easy to re-run the notebook from an intermediate point rather than run the entire process again after correcting any issues.

 {{< mermaid align="left" theme="neutral" >}}
 graph TD